michielmulders/royalty-fee-test-cases/blog-post.md

 ## Edge case 4

-**Question:** What happens if no fungible value is exchanged in a NFT transfer and the buyer is not associated with the fixed fee fallback token?
+**Question:** What happens if no fungible value is exchanged in an NFT transfer and the buyer is not associated with the fixed fee fallback token?

 **Output:** The transfer between Alice->Bob fails because Bob has to pay the fallback fee (no value exchanged) but he is not associated to the random token.
 Here, you get the expected `TOKEN_NOT_ASSOCIATED_TO_ACCOUNT` error.